shanesween/server-component-playground/SMS_INTEGRATION.md

 # Twilio SMS Integration Guide

-This document outlines the SMS integration implementation for phone-based authentication using Twilio.
+This document outlines the SMS integration implementation for phone-based authentication using Twilio with NextAuth.js.

 ## Overview

 The SMS integration allows users to sign in using their phone number by receiving a 6-digit verification code via SMS.
+The system uses NextAuth.js for session management with a custom phone provider for authentication.

 ## Features

 - ✅ **Twilio SMS Integration**: Real SMS sending via Twilio API
+- ✅ **NextAuth.js Integration**: Custom phone provider for NextAuth.js sessions
 - ✅ **Rate Limiting**: Prevents spam and abuse
 - ✅ **Security**: Enhanced attempt tracking and validation
 - ✅ **Development Mode**: Console logging for testing without SMS costs
 - ✅ **Error Handling**: Comprehensive error handling and retry logic
 - ✅ **Status Tracking**: SMS delivery status monitoring
+- ✅ **Onboarding Flow**: Automatic redirect to onboarding for new users

 ## Setup Instructions